Christoph16478/iq/iq_java.md

 ----

-57) How HashSet works internally in Java? (answer) HashSet is internally implemented using an HashMap.
+**How HashSet works internally in Java?**

+HashSet is internally implemented using an HashMap.
 Since a Map needs key and value, a default value is used for all keys.
 Similar to HashMap, HashSet doesn't allow duplicate keys and only one null key, I mean you can only store one null object in HashSet.

 ----

-58) Write code to remove elements from ArrayList while iterating? (answer) Key here is to check whether candidate uses ArrayList's remove() or Iterator's remove().
+**Write code to remove elements from ArrayList while iterating?**

+ Key here is to check whether candidate uses ArrayList's remove() or Iterator's remove().
 Here is the sample code which uses right way o remove elements from ArrayList while looping over and avoids ConcurrentModificationException.

 ----

-59) Can I write my own container class and use it in the for-each loop?
+**Can I write my own container class and use it in the for-each loop?**

 Yes, you can write your own container class.
 You need to implement the Iterable interface if you want to loop over advanced for loop in Java, though.
 If you implement Collection then you by default get that property.

 ----

-60) What is default size of ArrayList and HashMap in Java? (answer) As of Java 7 now, default size of ArrayList is 10 and default capacity of HashMap is 16, it must be power of 2.
+**What is default size of ArrayList and HashMap in Java?**

+As of Java 7 now, default size of ArrayList is 10 and default capacity of HashMap is 16, it must be power of 2.
 Here is code snippet from ArrayList  and HashMap class :
 // from ArrayList.java JDK 1.7
 private static final int DEFAULT_CAPACITY = 10;